PPCC-CareerStart-CyberSecurity/Robin-Pi/README.md

 # STARTING SCRIPTS ON BOOT:

-  Add commands on new lines in /etc/rc.local to run those commands when the RPi0W boots, such as the buttons demo above:
+  Add commands on new lines in /etc/rc.local to run those commands when the RPi0W boots, such as the stats demo:

     sudo nano /etc/rc.local

   Add this line before the line containing "exit 0"

-    sudo python /home/pi/Adafruit_Python_SSD1306/examples/buttons.py  &
+    sudo python /home/pi/Adafruit_Python_SSD1306/examples/stats.py  &

   Then ctrl-o enter ctrl-x to save and quit